Graduate Students Course Registration

 Spring tuition and fees for the Graduate Schools of Management, Arts and Sciences, Education, Nursing, Social Work, and School of Theology and Ministry are billed in mid-December with payment due by January 11, 2019.
 Spring tuition and fees for the Law School is billed in mid-November with payment due by December 10, 2018.
 All students should be registered for the spring semester by December 10.
 There is a $150.00 late payment fee for payments received after the due date.
 In severe cases, students whose accounts are not resolved by the due date may be withdrawn from the University.

 Questions regarding billing and payment should be directed to the Office of Student Services, Lyons Hall, at 617-552-3300 or 800-294-0294.

 Eligible graduate students may register for the course they wish to audit on U-View.
 If you registered for a course as an audit, you will receive a 100% refund of tuition if you drop the audit by the first class day.
 After the first class day, you may not drop an audit.

 There is no refund for students who change from credit to audit.
 To change a course from audit to credit or credit to audit, go to your Associate Dean’s office and complete a Graduate Course Exception form.
 STM students should contact Donna Derosa at 617-552-8440.

-Eligible students may sign-up to take a course pass/fail through their Agora Portal account at portal.bc.edu at the time they register.
-To declare a course pass/fail in the Graduate School of Social Work, contact Liz Cinquino at 617-552-4020.
+Eligible students may sign-up to take a course pass/fail through www.bc.edu/myservices at the time they register.
+To declare a course pass/fail in the School of Social Work, contact Liz Cinquino at 617-552-4020.
 STM students should contact Donna Derosa at 617-552-8440.
-Students in CGSOM, GSA&S, LGSOE, and WGCAS may not take a course counting toward the degree pass/fail.
+Students in CGSOM, GSMCAS, LSOEGP, and WCASGP may not take a course counting toward the degree pass/fail.

 Summer Credit Variation